CS 332

 end

 It is common to use the colon operator or an existing 1D matrix to specify the values for the variable that controls the number of times that the body of the loop is executed.
-The following sequence of commands illustrates the use of if and for statements.
+The following examples illustrate the use of if and for statements.
 The statements are formatted as they would appear when entered into an M-File in the editor.
-Semi-colons are typed at the end of each assignment statement so that the MATLAB output is suppressed during execution:
+Semicolons are typed at the end of each assignment statement so that the MATLAB output is suppressed during execution:

-randomNums = rand(1,7); % creates a 1D matrix of random numbers
+randomNums = rand(1,7); % create a 1D matrix of random numbers

 numbers = zeros(1,7); % between 0.0 and 1.0